Paddyjh/Software-Quality-Assurance-Group-10/Handbook/QA Handbook.md

 - **Disadvantages of code reviews**
     - **Time-consuming:** Code reviews can be time-consuming, taking time away from developing features, which can delay releases, especially in teams with limited developer capacity.
-        - Mitigation: Ensure the team spreads the work of code reviews, avoiding over-reliance on certain developers
+        - Mitigation: Ensure the team spreads the work of code reviews, avoiding over-reliance on certain developers.
     - **Conflict potential:** The potential for conflict to arise among developers if opinions differ and communication is not polite/collaborative.
-        - Mitigation: Ensure all team members communicate in a collaborative and professional manner
+        - Mitigation: Ensure all team members communicate in a collaborative and professional manner.
     - **Demoralizing:** Similarly, if feedback is not presented in a rude or non-constructive manner, the developer may feel demoralized and unmotivated.
-        - Mitigation: Ensure feedback is given in a constructive and respective manner
+        - Mitigation: Ensure feedback is given in a constructive and respective manner.
     - **Oversights:** There is always a risk that some bugs, bad practices, etc, may be overlooked by reviewers, especially if a review is long, and fatigue may play a factor.
         - Mitigation: Encourage smaller incremental changes to reduce the size of code reviews, set a time limit for looking at a code review in one sitting and introduce automation tools to identify issues early and reduce the number in reviews.

 ### Code reviews in CI/CD
-- Code reviews play an important role in the continuous integration and deployment process which is outlined [below](#continuous-integration--deployment)
+- Code reviews play an important role in the continuous integration and deployment process which is outlined [below](#continuous-integration--deployment).
 - Code reviews occur when a pull request is created to merge a branch into the develop branch after passing the automated tests.
 - Code reviews can also be automated using static analysis tools, linters, and automated security vulnerability scanners.
 These tools can automatically flag potential issues before a human reviewer looks at the code.